 Established in 2014, The Jeff Cohen Charitable Foundation is devoted to making a positive difference in Plymouth and the surrounding South Shore communities.
 Our primary focus is raising funds for the people in our community who need it most.
-Whether it be that they’ve suffered a great loss and are in need of financial support, or they are someone who would really benefit from furthering their education but do not have the means to do so.
+Whether it be that they’ve suffered a great loss and are in need of financial support, or they’re someone going through chemotherapy, hospitalizations, etc. and don’t have the means do to so.

 Everyone would like to help, but are not sure how.
 We try to make it simple for everybody to help.
 Typically, we set up an event in the lower committee to come and have a great time and raise money all the same time.
 This began many years ago with my Halloween parties.
 When disaster struck New York for 9/11 my Halloween party turned into a benefit to raise money for the families of fallen firefighters.
 We raised a bit under $1,000 that year.
 At the same time, it showed me the power of what could be done.
 From that point forward I became greatly involved with the Boys and Girls Club of Plymouth and developed a “Valentine's Ball” benefit for them.
 The first year we raised $12,000 and it was a huge success thanks to my committee of volunteers.
 By the time of our seventh Valentine's Ball we raised over $75,000, for a combined total of $250,000 within a seven-year period.
 Even the Halloween benefits have become much more focused.
 We will raise and donate anywhere from $11,000-$15,000 each year from Halloween benefits.
 Attendance ranges from 500 to 700 people, who all get together for an incredible night of fun and community.